gitlabhq/gitlabhq/doc/gitlab-geo/database_source.md

 Follow the first steps in ["configure the secondary server"](database.md#step-3-configure-the-secondary-server), but note that since you are installing from source, the username and group listed as `gitlab-psql` in those steps should be replaced by `postgres` instead.
-After completing the "Test that the remote connection to the primary server works" step, continue here:
+After completing the "Test that the `gitlab-psql` user can connect to the primary's database" step, continue here:

 1. Edit `postgresql.conf` to configure the secondary for streaming replication (for Debian/Ubuntu that would be `/etc/postgresql/9.*/main/postgresql.conf`):